 API token-based authentication

-If you are using a service such as Stripe and the API uses simple token-based authorisation then a box to enter the API token will be displayed:
+If you are using a service such as Stripe and the API uses simple token-based authentication then a box to enter the API token will be displayed:

-APIs that use OAuth display a more complex box.
-From here you can reduce the scope permissions.
-Be careful: reducing the scope permissions might prevent the connector from functioning properly (required scopes are described in individual connector docs).
+APIs that use OAuth or OAuth2 display a more complex box.
+From here you can reduce the permission 'scopes'.
+Be careful - reducing the scopes might prevent the connector from functioning properly (required scopes are described in individual connector docs).

-When you add an authentication with the HTTP Client you can choose a name for your auth token and then enter the actual token value.
+To reference a service when creating an authentication with the HTTP Client you can, for example, choose a name for your auth token and then enter the actual token value.
 This auth token can then be used in your API call (for example, as a parameter) by including the path

-Please see the HTTP Client guide for an illustration of how this generic apporach works.
+Please see the HTTP Client guide for an illustration of how this generic approach works.